Why caste discrimination blocks progress on the SDGs

 Caste-based discrimination excludes and marginalises extremely vulnerable people and contributes to entrenched poverty and inequality.
 Inherited caste status, as found in South Asia and its global diaspora, has been described as “an important determinant of life opportunity for a fifth of the world’s population.”

 But caste, and other forms of discrimination based on work and descent, are largely invisible in discussions about the Sustainable Development Goals (SDGs).
 If we are serious about zero discrimination, if we are really going to leave no one behind, this needs to change.

 Challenging discrimination is a collective responsibility.
-Drawing on the experience of NGOs working in South Asia, as well as evidence from social movements, academics and UN bodies, Christian Aid has contributed to a report by the Bond Caste and Development Group, published later this month.
+Drawing on the experience of NGOs working in South Asia, as well as evidence from social movements, academics and UN bodies, Christian Aid has contributed to a new report by the Bond Caste and Development Group.
 Caste and Development: Tackling Discrimination Based on Work and Descent provides recommendations for ways that governments, NGOs and donors can take this responsibility seriously.

 Tackling discrimination is vital

 Agenda 2030 has put inequality firmly on the development agenda, along with the principle that we reach the furthest behind first.
 Achieving this is about more than expanding the reach and coverage of development efforts.